idugalic/digital-restaurant/PITCHME.md

 <span style="color:gray">Subdomains - The problem</span>

-As you try to model a larger domain, it gets progressively harder to build a single unified model for the entire enterprise.

-The problem with this kind of modeling is that:
   - getting different parts of an organization to agree on a single unified model is a monumental task.
   - from the perspective of a given part of the organization, the model is overly complex for their needs.
   - the domain model can be confusing since different parts of the organization might use either the same term for different concepts or different terms for the same concept.